EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * ID_CRED_U - identifier to facilitate retrieval of a public authentication key of Party U, see {{asym-overview}}

    * CRED_U - bstr credential containing the public authentication key of Party U, see {{asym-overview}}

-   Note that only 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.

    COSE constructs the input to the Signature Algorithm as follows: